cip03/cip03.github.io.src/posts/2016-02-23-blog-setup.md

 High-dpi displays won't collapse the text into a string of microscopic black holes, while on wide screens the need for binoculars and current line markers for navigation will be eschewed.

+I'm using the `text-align: justify` alignment together with the `hyphens: auto` *CSS3* option which I just learned about.
+Initially the document was *XHTML* but in order to make `hyphens: auto` work, I needed to add beside `xml:lang="en"` also `lang="en"` which makes the validator complain.
+So I switched to *HTML5* and everything is fine.

 The black icons are vectorial (*SVG*), so they look smooth on high-dpi too.
 With a *SVG* editor like [Inkscape] it's snappy to take some public domain